deepin-community/kernel/Documentation/arch/riscv/hwprobe.rst

        ratified in commit 98918c844281 ("Merge pull request #1217 from riscv/zawrs") of riscv-isa-manual.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZFBFMIN`: The Zfbfmin extension is supported as defined in the RISC-V ISA manual starting from commit 4dc23d6229de ("Added Chapter title to BF16").

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVFBFMIN`: The Zvfbfmin extension is supported as defined in the RISC-V ISA manual starting from commit 4dc23d6229de ("Added Chapter title to BF16").

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVFBFWMA`: The Zvfbfwma extension is supported as defined in the RISC-V ISA manual starting from commit 4dc23d6229de ("Added Chapter title to BF16").

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: Deprecated.
 Returns similar values to :c:macro:`RISCV_HWPROBE_KEY_MISALIGNED_SCALAR_PERF`, but the key was mistakenly classified as a bitmask rather than a value.